 Here then is our beginners guide to gearing explained and how to choose the right fit for you.

-So, when we say gearing what specifically are we talking about?
+So, when we refer to gearing what specifically are we talking about?

-Now for the nitty gritty, how does selecting one option over another affect how the bike performs?
+Now for the nitty-gritty, how does one go about selecting one option over another.
+And how does your selection affect how the bike performs?

 To put it as simply as possible the smaller these are then the easier it will be to spin the pedals.

-Normally on most bikes there are 2 chainrings, an inner and outer.
-The inner is always traditionally by virtue of its small number of teeth the climbing ring.
-And the outer chainring is the best suited for flatter terrain and descending.
-They are offered in the following standard ratios;
+Most bikes will come fitted as standard with chainsets that have 1 or 2 chainrings.
+If it is a double chainset there will be 2 chainrings, an inner and outer.
+The inner is always by virtue of its small number of teeth the climbing ring.
+The larger diameter outer chainring is best suited for flatter terrain and descending.

 Slightly closer ratio cassettes such as 11/25, 11/28 or 11/30 are better for riders with a good level of fitness or who prefer flatter terrain.